hariprasanna26/drone/README.md

-# Advanced Autonomous Drone Navigation System (AADNS) by Hari Prasanna
+# Development of autonomous aerial surveillance and inspection drones by Hari Prasanna

 ## Overview
-The Advanced Autonomous Drone Navigation System (AADNS) is a sophisticated initiative leveraging cutting-edge technologies in AI, machine learning, and simulation to develop highly advanced autonomous drone capabilities.
+The Development of autonomous aerial surveillance and inspection drones is a sophisticated initiative leveraging cutting-edge technologies in AI, machine learning, and simulation to develop highly advanced autonomous drone capabilities.
 Designed for complex environmental interactions and adaptive flight path management, it aims to push the boundaries of what autonomous drones can achieve in realistic and simulated settings.

 ## Features
 - **Real-Time Obstacle Detection**: Utilizes advanced sensors and AI to dynamically detect and avoid obstacles.